Pamir Airways Flight 112: The flight

 An inquest in the United Kingdom stated that the accident report determined that the cause of the accident was the failure of the captain to maintain adequate clearance from terrain.
-The crew contacted air traffic control to ask for permission to descend, and the air traffic controller asked the crew to maintain their current altitude, but the plane began its descent in bad weather into a mountainous area.
-ATC did not warn the crew they were descending too quickly and into danger.
+The crew had contacted air traffic control to ask for permission to descend.
+Air traffic control had denied this request, however the crew decided to descend regardless.
+Air traffic control did not warn the crew they were descending too quickly and into danger.
 Additionally, the crew misunderstood a ground proximity warning system alert, either due to language problems or because of previous false alerts.

 Rescue attempts

-It was reported that the Afghanistan government had requested assistance from NATO.
+It was reported that the Afghan government had requested assistance from the NATO to locate the aircraft.
 The organisation sent search planes to the last known position of the aircraft, but they were forced to turn back four miles from the believed crash site due to bad weather.
 The colonel in charge of the southern stretch of the pass said that "the only way they can search is on foot.
 The helicopters can't get in."
-The search for the aircraft resumed on the morning of 18 May, and the "crash area" was located later that day, according to Yalda Natiq, the transport ministry's head of communications.
+The search for the aircraft resumed on the morning of 18 May, and the "crash area" was said to be located later that day, according to Yalda Natiq, the transport ministry's head of communications.

-Initial reports that the wreckage of the aircraft had been located late on Tuesday evening (18 May) proved to be false, and the search continued late on Wednesday 19 May.
+However, initial reports that the wreckage of the aircraft had been located late on Tuesday evening (18 May) proved to be false, and the search continued late on Wednesday 19 May.
 Afghan police, local people and International Security Assistance Force (ISAF) helicopters were involved in the search.
 The rugged, mountainous terrain, fog and snow again hampered the search.
 On 20 May, it was announced that the tail section of the aircraft had been spotted.

 On 21 May, the wreckage was reached by rescuers.
 "Parts of the crashed plane are lying in front of me.
 There are a number of bodies scattered around here," acting transport and civil aviation minister Mohammadullah Batash reported by telephone from the crash site, which is 20 km from Kabul.
 It had been thought that the Antonov 24 plane came down around 100 km north of the capital.
 "It is too soon to say that no one has survived.
 But so far we cannot see anyone alive and the situation here is extreme – cold, snow, wind" he said.
 ISAF said the crash site was located at an altitude of approximately 13500 ft in the Shakardara District of Kabul province.

 Passengers and crew

-There were a number of Afghan nationals aboard the aircraft.
-The BBC reported that six foreigners, including three Britons, were also on board.
+Besides a number of Afghan nationals, six foreigners, including three Britons, were also on board.
 One American passenger was reported by a State Department source.
-On 21 May, chief aviation investigator Ghulam Farooq reported an unknown number of nationals from Australia, Pakistan and Tajikistan were also among the eight foreign passengers aboard the plane.
+On 21 May, chief aviation investigator Ghulam Farooq reported that an unknown number of nationals from Australia, Pakistan and Tajikistan were also among the eight foreign passengers aboard the plane.
 It was reported that up to three Australians may have been on board.
 As of 22 May, the report remains unconfirmed.